Full steam ahead with the Multi-Functional Hall

 We have recruited twenty young people who are undertaking their training on the construction of the hall, including 19-year old Lwiza.

 Lwiza is from Kitwe on the Copper Belt Province and is an only child.
 Her mother died when she was very young and Lwiza lives with her grandmother.
-Lwiza was keen to enroll on the training as due to financial difficulties she had not been able to complete her education.
+Lwiza was keen to enroll on the training as she had not been able to complete her education.

 Despite facing some discouragement from friends, Lwiza thought it was worth pursuing.
 Lwiza recognised that having a skill will help her find a job.